Rockvole/flutter/filename_preferences/README.md

     # File is not written until commit
     fileNamePreferences.apply("scores.xml");

-Files are stored in android preferences format to the default flutter documents directory.
+Files are stored in android preferences format to the default flutter documents directory

-Note: Has not been tried in ios.

 ### Comparison of flutter preference libraries